 Note, as for the decisions that a Veteran receives from their Regional Office, the clear and unmistakable error motions can still be brought on different theories in different motions as provided in the case Andrews v.
 Nicholson, 421 F.3d 1278 (Fed.
 Cir.
 2005).
 The Hillyard decision only affects claims that have final Board decisions.

 Do you feel like your Board decision, or Regional Office decision, may have clear and unmistakable error?
-Contact the Berry Law Firm today at (888) 883-2483 to help you with your CUE claim.
+Contact the Berry Law today at (888) 883-2483 to help you with your CUE claim.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.